kytulendu/gw2formats/README.md

 Restrictions
 ------------

+This library use some of C++11 feature, it need C++11 capable compiler in order to compile it.

-Gw2formats uses C++11 features available in modern compilers.
-It have been tested with TDM-GCC64 5.1.0 and Visual Studio 2013 on Windows, and GCC 5.2.1 on Xubuntu.
+It have been tested with GCC 7.3.0 and Visual Studio 2017.

 Contributing
 ------------